-In this way, we were able to respond to requests for improvements as they arose through the operation of the business.
+In this way, we became able to respond to requests for improvements as they arose through the operation of the business.
 Furthermore, this does not affect the ongoing enquiries which allows the staff to concentrate on their work.

 We were able to meet all three of the requirements set for our enquiry handling operations: visualisation and efficiency of workflows across multiple organisations, efficient enquiry history management, and a system that can respond to requests for business improvement.

-By continuing to use Questetra for helpdesk operation, we expect that it will become easier to create answers based on the response history data, rather than relying on the memory of the person in charge, and that more efficient operation will become possible.
+By continuing to use Questetra for helpdesk operations we expect that it will become easier to create answers based on the response history data, rather than relying on the memory of the person in charge, and that more efficient operation will become possible.